-From communicating in a person-centred way; to introducing music, art and creativity in dementia care; to leading culture change in dementia services, Alzheimer’s WA will support your organisation to build a dementia-friendly team and enable you to position your organisation as a provider of choice for people living with dementia in Western Australia.
+From communicating in a person-centred way; to introducing music, art and creativity in dementia care, Alzheimer’s WA will support your organisation to build a dementia friendly team and enable you to position your organisation as a provider of choice for people living with dementia in Western Australia.

 Art and Creativity in Dementia Care

 Art can provide an alternative language for communication – through images, symbols and colours.
 This workshop is for anyone working in aged, health or community care services and will help you plan arts-activities for people with dementia.